angry-tony/A-collection-of-OSS-tools/README.md

 * [Swingbench](http://www.dominicgiles.com/swingbench.html) - Oracle load generator
 * [SysBench](https://launchpad.net/sysbench) - Evaluates OS parameters that are important for DBs, does not require a DB to be installed
 * [Use the Index, Luke](http://use-the-index-luke.com/) - SQL indexing and tuning for developers
-* [WebScaleSQL](http://webscalesql.org/) - Huge scale MySQL with contributions from Facebook, Google, LinkedIn, and Twitter